digitalmachines/New-Universe/README.md

-# NASA Photo Of The Day

-This is a web application that consumes a REST API from NASA and displays a Photo of the Day.
-You can toggle to see the next picture as well.

-Features:

-- See the NASA photo of the day
-- Toggle to see the next picture
+# New Universe

+A web app to see new universes.

+Click "New Universe" to see a new one!